A Rough Divergence Theorem: Equivalent conditions for a finite anexometer

 \begin{proof} The proof when $A$ is bounded and $U_\alpha$ is a sequence instead of a general net \cite[Thm.
-3.1]{CLT} carries over to the present setting, as all essential arguments therein are made for a fixed index $\alpha$. \\ For the sequential converse, let $r > 0$ and set $A_r \coloneqq A \cap B_r$, $B_r \coloneqq B_r(0)$ an open ball.
+3.1]{CLT} carries over to the present setting, as all essential arguments therein are made for a fixed index $\alpha$. \\ Conversely, let $r > 0$ and set $A_r \coloneqq A \cap B_r$, $B_r \coloneqq B_r(0)$ an open ball.

 by \cite[eq.
 3.62]{AFP} and